the-ounce/Symbo/README.md

 Symbo's useful features:

 - Drag-and-drop interface for crash logs and dSYM files
+- Text input option for pasting a crash log directly
 - Automatic search of relevant dSYM files (exactly, no manual clicks needed)
 - Support for crash logs in TXT format
 - Crash log viewer with highlighting of symbolicated addresses